 Again, though this concept may sound confusing, it's actually pretty intuitive.
 Let's revisit our example from above, with a slight tweak:

-Anton wanted their own piece of cake.
+Anton wanted our own piece of cake.

 Anton wanted my own piece of cake.